SmartBoard-V1/expansion_module_dual_potentiometer/README.md

 - **Ease of Programming**: Direct programming and configuration via connector signals.

 ### MCP3202 ADC
 The MCP3202 ADC is an integral part of this module, offering high-resolution, 12-bit analog-to-digital conversion.
 It features two analog input channels, perfect for reading the positions of the potentiometers.
-The ADC communicates with the ATtiny48 microcontroller via SPI, ensuring accurate and swift data transfer for real-time adjustments.
+The ADC communicates via SPI, ensuring accurate and swift data transfer for real-time adjustments.
 Detailed information about the MCP3202 ADC can be found in the [documentation](media/21034F-64776.pdf).

 ### Schematic and Board Design
 ![Schematic](media/sch.png)